Scobalula/Husky/README.md

 * Q: Why is there a bunch of geo at the origin?

 * A: It appears in all games, script brushmodels are at the origin, and I assume the map_ents assets or some other data is used to tell the game where to move them to on load.
+This will remain as is.

 ## Credits

-* DTZxPorter - Normal Unpacking Code from Wraith + Other misc info from Wraith, SELib
+* DTZxPorter - Normal Unpacking Code from Wraith, Half Floats code, Other misc info from Wraith.
 * Anna Baker - [Icon](https://thenounproject.com/term/husky/1121992/) ([https://thenounproject.com/anna.baker194/](https://thenounproject.com/anna.baker194/))

 ## Support Me